AP Style: How to Use Ellipses

 We Want to Hear From You

 I have outlined three uses for the three dots, but the key point is that ellipses should be used sparingly in formal writing.
 If you have questions, comments or suggestions about how to use ellipses according to AP style, please send them along!
+Click here if you’d like to freshen up on some more AP Style rules.

 Latest posts by Henry Fung (see all)